meetoseh/backend/docs/redis/keys.md

     response to a request.
 The body of the message should be interpreted in bytes, where the first 4 bytes are the unix date number as a big-endian 32-bit unsigned integer, and the remainder is the utf-8 encoded response.

+-   `ps:daily_events:external:push_cache` used to purge / fill backend instances local cache for the local cache key `daily_events:external:{uid}:{level}`.
+Messages start with a 4 byte unsigned big-endian integer representing the size of the first messge part, followed by that many bytes for the json-serialization of the following:

+    ```py
+    class DailyEventsExternalPushCachePubSubMessage:
+        uid: str
+        min_checked_at: float
+        level: Optional[str]
+    ```

+    if `level` is not `None`, then the message continues with a 4 byte unsigned integer representing the `jwt_insert_index`, a 4 byte unsigned integer representing the length of `serialized_without_jwt`, and then `serialized_without_jwt` itself.

+    These fields mean:

+    -   `uid`: The uid of the daily event which may have been updated
+    -   `min_checked_at`: Any cached representation made before this should be considered invalid, and if a cached representation is provided, this is the time it was made.
+    -   `level`: If None, this is a purge message, i.e., it typically comes from an admin endpoint which modified a relevant field.
+If this is not None, this is another instance which just had to fill their local cache, and this is the level of the cache which was filled.
+The level refers to the level of the JWT that can be inserted into the serialized representation provided, as a comma-separated list in ascending order.
+    -   `jwt_insert_index`: The index of the closing comma for `jwt: ""` in `serialized_without_jwt`.
+        This is used to avoid a deserialization/serialization step when using the cached reperesentation to generate a response, since every response has a different jwt
+    -   `serialized_without_jwt`: The response to return, where the jwt is a blank string, for a request for this uid at this level.

+    This is primarily used [here](../../daily_events/lib/read_one_external.py)

+-   `ps:daily_events:now:purge_cache`: a message is sent to this channel whenever there was a change that may have modified the current daily event besides time, or when the time when the next daily event will start changes.
+The body of the message is formatted as if by the trivial serialization of the following:

+    ```py
+    class DailyEventsNowPurgeCachePubSubMessage:
+        min_checked_at: float
+    ```

+    This is primarily used [here](../../daily_events/routes/now.py)

+-   `ps:daily_events:has_started_one`: a message is sent to this channel whenever either a user without a pro entitlement starts a journey within a daily event, or another instance went to check and it was found they had not yet, and it wasn't in redis.
+The body of the message is formatted as if by the trivial serialization of the following:

+    ```py
+    class DailyEventsHasStartedOnePubSubMessage:
+        daily_event_uid: str
+        user_sub: str
+        started_one: bool
+    ```

+    This is primarily used [here](../../daily_events/lib/has_started_one.py)